How do you win new customers?

-Investing in CX initiatives has the potential to double your revenue within 36 months.
+Investing in CX initiatives has the potential to double your revenue.

 So, where is this revenue growth coming from?

-A good customer experience means your customers will spend more.
+A good customer experience leads to your customers spending more.

 In fact, 86% of buyers are willing to pay more for a great customer experience.

-The more expensive the item, the more they are willing to pay, according to a research from PWC.
+And according to a research from PWC, the more expensive the item, the more they are willing to pay.

 For example, customers are willing to pay a price premium of up to 13% (and as high as 18%) for luxury and indulgence services, simply by receiving a great customer experience.